JuliaString/InternedStrings.jl/README.md

 `i"My String Uses Less Memory than Yours"`, makes a string with that content and interns it immediately.

 ### What types can I intern?
 You can intern any type really.
 It doesn't actually have to be a string at all.
 Strange things will happen if you mutate something that has been interned though; so it is recommended for use with immutable types only.

 All types go into their own interning pool.
-Except SubStrings, which are interned into their parent string type.
+Except `SubString`s, which are interned into their parent string type, as we do not want to be holding on to reference to the parent string while a interned reference exists.
+You can overload the behavior of `intern(::MyType)` in the usual way.

 You might like to intern the strings from [Strs.jl](https://github.com/JuliaString/Strs.jl)